Understanding Grief After Abortion

 Disenfranchised grief, a relatively newer term, is grief due to a loss that is not or cannot be acknowledged openly, publicly, or that is not sanctioned by society.
 Loss in these situations is often ignored, minimized, or even considered unjustified by others.

-There is no one right way to react or feel after terminating a pregnancy.
-Feelings of loss and sadness after an abortion may be expressed (consciously or unconsciously) in a number of different self-destructive behaviors and mental health problems.
+There is no right way to react or feel after terminating a pregnancy.
+Feelings of loss and sadness after an abortion may be expressed (consciously or unconsciously) in many different, self-destructive behaviors and mental health problems.

 A woman dealing with abortion grief may experience, for example, some of the following: